Europe wakes up to need for bank aid plan

 The nervousness at the Commission, which is attempting to coordinate the European response to the crisis, is prompted by concern that deep divisions in Europe on the issue could see any pan-European push to bolster banks unravel.

-Until now, both France and Germany, whose support is decisive in agreeing a single approach, have been reluctant to consider recapitalizing their own banks.
+Until now, both France and Germany, whose support is decisive in agreeing a single approach, have been reluctant to consider recapitalising their own banks.

 "I don't see the EFSF as ideal instrument for bank recapitalizations," said one top German banker.
 "Why should German taxpayers pay for problems of Greek banks?
 Every country should bring its own house in order."